 To be a highly accessible place for members of the BC community of all genders, races, ethnicities, and beliefs, which is constantly changing to respond to the campus culture.

-To build a network of faculty, staff, and alumni mentors who will connect with, support, and challenge female students to enhance their development.
+To build a network of faculty, staff, and alumni mentors who will connect with, support, and challenge women students to enhance their development.

-To empower female students to recognize their gifts and talents, value who they are, and embody their personal and leadership potential.
+To empower women students to recognize their gifts and talents, value who they are, and embody their personal and leadership potential.

 To create a campus free of sexual violence by educating the community and inspiring members to prevent it, as well as to provide a consistent and caring response for those who experience it.